 Section 9.
 INCENTIVES

-To support the creation of additional affordable housing, the City Manager is authorized to offer incentives in the form of discounts to fees within Article Q. Development and Review Fees of the Revenue Ordinance
+To support the creation of additional affordable housing and child care, the City Manager is authorized to offer incentives in the form of discounts to fees within Article Q. Development and Review Fees of the Revenue Ordinance

 ARTICLE R. LEISURE AND RECREATION FEES